-The entire data (including the repeated measurements) have 9505 missing values; 319 of the missing values are in the metadata for the judges.
-The percent of missing items is low (5 percent) but non- negligible.
+(5%) but non-negligible.
 The location of the missing data, however, cannot be ignored.
-Missing data in both the meta- data and the covariates are imputed via hot-deck, this is, the completed data are re-samples of the observed at each country (see [34]).
+Missing data in both the meta-data and the covariates are imputed via hot-deck, this is, the completed data are re-samples of the observed at each country (see Little and Rubin 1987).
 A feature of the hot-deck procedure is that the model for the completions is explicitly empirical.
 The data were completed by hot-deck at each country to avoid collecting error beyond each set of country rankings.